aimms/function-reference/elementary-computational-operations/time-functions/disaggregate.rst

 .. seealso::

-    The procedure :aimms:procedure:`Aggregate`.
-Time-dependent aggregation and disaggregation is discussed in full detail in :doc:`advanced-language-components/time-based-modeling/data-conversion-of-time-dependent-identifiers` of the `Language Reference <https://documentation.aimms.com/language-reference/index.html>`__.
+    - The procedure :aimms:procedure:`Aggregate`.
+    - Time-dependent aggregation and disaggregation is discussed in full detail in :doc:`advanced-language-components/time-based-modeling/data-conversion-of-time-dependent-identifiers`.